Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/bar.md

 ### Facing bar charts {data-source="gui:doc/examples/charts/bar-facing"}

-It's sometimes helpful to display two bar charts facing each other, so comparing data is more manageable.
+It's sometimes helpful to display two bar charts facing each other so comparing data is more manageable.

 This example creates a chart that shows the ratio of men and women